Astrocytoma Grade III and IV: Symptoms, Diagnosis, Treatment

 Astrocytoma is a tumor that begins in the brain or spinal cord in small, star-shaped cells called astrocytes.
 Grade III Astrocytomas are moderately malignant.

-Alternate Names: Astrocytoma Grade III: anaplastic astrocytoma, anaplastic malignant astrocytoma, Astrocytoma Grade IV: glioblastoma multiforme(GBM), glioblastoma, mixed glioblastoma sarcoma, gliosarcoma astrocytoma grade IV, giant cell glioblastoma astrocytoma, spongioblastoma multiforme
+Alternate Names: Anaplastic astrocytoma, anaplastic malignant astrocytoma, Astrocytoma Grade IV: glioblastoma multiforme(GBM), glioblastoma, mixed glioblastoma sarcoma, gliosarcoma astrocytoma grade IV, giant cell glioblastoma astrocytoma, spongioblastoma multiforme.

 Astrocytomas include anaplastic astrocytomas and sometimes the less malignant of the glioblastoma multiforme group.
 Grade IV Astrocytomas are highly malignant and include only glioblastoma multiforme types.
-Cerebellar astrocytomas start in the cerebellum, which is located at the lower back of the brain.
+Cerebellar astrocytomas start in the cerebellum, located at the brain's lower back.

 Treatment depends on the location of the tumor and its progression.
 Standard treatment is surgery followed by radiation therapy.
 If surgery is not an option, radiation therapy is given.
 Chemotherapy is sometimes given during or after radiation therapy.